 It can import and export PDF files and images from and to other applications.
 For sync, it supports an automated backup to iCloud, Dropbox and OneDrive.
 It can auto-publish notebooks to Evernote notes, which is a very neat feature for people who use Evernote a lot (like me!)

 Noteshelf comes with some audio recording features, but is not as advanced in this sense as Notability, as there is no video playback.
-It also lacks OCR functionality, and has no companion app for Mac or Windows.
+It also lacks OCR functionality.

 Working with PDFs